Skip to main content

 • “Whilst this game could allow for a lot of replayability, it has problems.”

-• “It's barely workable; saves corrupt frequently, the UI gets buggy randomly, and I've had some black screen lockups.
-What the game is trying to deliver is pretty amazing, but if you don't want to contribute to what is currently definitely an alpha build, you will probably want to hold off purchasing until it is more playable.”
+• “It's barely workable; saves corrupt frequently, UI gets buggy randomly, have had some blackscreen lockups, etc. What the game is trying to deliver is pretty amazing, but if you don't want to contribute from what is currently definitely an alpha build, you will probably want to hold off purchasing until it is more playable.”

 • emotional